How to Find and Choose a Kansas Mesothelioma Lawyer

 • Welders

-Companies may be held responsible in court for secondary asbestos exposure in Kansas.
-Secondhand exposure happens when someone who works around asbestos brings the dust home on their clothes, skin or hair.
+Kansas courts have also held companies responsible for secondary asbestos exposure.
+This happens when someone who works around asbestos brings the asbestos dust home on their clothes, skin or hair.
 Family members can breathe in the toxic microscopic fibers without knowing it.
-Just like workers, people exposed this way can also get mesothelioma or other serious illnesses.

 Continued Learning